HSOG Community

 Running in tandem with the 900km sponsored cycle was the High School’s very first Giving Day!
 This 36-hour online celebration of giving shone a spotlight on the 900 Campaign, and the importance of the Bursary Fund in particular.
 Starting at 8am on Tuesday 24th September and running until 8pm on Wednesday 25th September, stories and testimonials from Bursary recipients and donors alike were shared, bringing to life the transformational impact of a High School education.

-We raised £92,000 (including Gift Aid) for the 900 Campaign thanks to the collective efforts of our global school community who got involved in support of Giving Day.
+We raised more than £89,000 (including Gift Aid) for the 900 Campaign thanks to the collective efforts of our global school community who got involved in support of Giving Day.
 A special mention must be made to two former pupils who generously contributed additional funds in the form of challenge and match funding.
 Whilst our match funding enabled all donations up to the value of £25,000 to be matched pound for pound, our challenge funding encouraged some friendly competition amongst our donors, particularly the House themed challenges!

 Just one day after Team HSOG crossed the finish line of the 900km cycle, it was time for the High School’s Annual Commemoration and Thanksgiving Service on 26th September.
 A much-loved staple in the school calendar, the event took on greater significance this year and was made even more special thanks to the attendance of our littlest learners from Junior 1 to Junior 3, which will undoubtedly form some of their earliest school memories.